sannareddydharani-cpu/hand-gesture-game-control/README.md

 * Intuitive and touchless interaction without additional hardware

 This project emphasizes usability, efficiency, and real-world application, making it a practical solution for touchless control systems.

+While gesture recognition is an existing concept, my focus was on designing a real-time, efficient, and user-friendly system with reliable gesture-to-control mapping for interactive applications.